Overactive Bladder

 What are the Symptoms of Overactive Bladder?

-• Urinating eight or more times within 24 hours
+• Urinating eight or more times within a 24-hour period

-• Waking up more than two times at night to urinate
+• Waking up more than twice during the night to urinate

-Frequent trips to the bathroom and leaking urine can disrupt your sleep, social life, and reduce your overall quality of life.
+Frequent bathroom trips and urine leakage can interfere with sleep, daily activities, and social situations, often affecting overall quality of life.

 Treatment